djc5627/CompendiumWeb/docs/Birds/Song Bird/Jay/Blue Jay.md

 ---------------------------------------------------------------
 ## Notes

 Fast movements, jump on ground to get around.
-Very loud and noisy.
+Very loud and noisy and have very different sets of calls depending on the situation.
 Vibrant blue colors.
 Often travels in packs.
 Likes to eat shelled peanuts (good bait).

 ---------------------------------------------------------------
 ## Sightings